Sydney Metro: Sydney Metro West

 Sydney Metro West is a separate line between the Sydney CBD and Westmead.
-The line was announced as an official project on 14 November 2016, with up to 12 stations being considered including station locations at Parramatta, Sydney Olympic Park, Five Dock, the Bays Precinct and the CBD.
+The line was announced as an official project in November 2016, with up to 12 stations being considered including station locations at Parramatta, Sydney Olympic Park, Five Dock, the Bays Precinct and the CBD.
 In March 2018, the government announced that an additional station would be built at Westmead, as well as one that connected to either of the existing stations at Concord West or North Strathfield.

-The 2019-2020 New South Wales state budget in June 2019 allocated funding of $6.4 billion over four years to the project, with construction to be fast-tracked to start in 2020.
+The 2019–2020 New South Wales state budget in June 2019 allocated funding of $6.4 billion over four years to the project, with construction to be fast-tracked to start in 2020.

 The government announced and confirmed seven station locations along the line in 2019, with a further 2 stations announced in 2021.
-Initial work is expected to start in 2020, with tunnelling to begin in 2022.
-The line is expected to open to the public by 2030.
+Initial work site works began in 2020, and tunnelling commenced in mid 2022.
+The line is expected to completed by 2032.

 Sydney Metro Western Sydney Airport

 In March 2018, the federal and state governments signed the Western Sydney City Deal and announced the development of stage 1 of the North-South Link as part of the deal.
 Stage 1 of the Western Sydney Airport line will operate between St Marys and Badgerys Creek Aerotropolis via Western Sydney Airport.
-The line is expected to start construction in late 2020 and to be completed in 2026 in time for the opening of the airport.
+Construction commenced in late 2020 and was planned to be complete to coincide with the opening of the new airport in 2026 however, it is now anticipated that the new line will not be ready until April 2027.

-In the 2019-2020 federal budget in April 2019, the federal government announced a contribution of $3.5 billion to deliver stage 1 of the rail link.
-This funding also includes $50 million towards the business case process for the North-South Rail Link and $61 million for the Elizabeth Drive overpass.
-In the 2019–2020 New South Wales state budget in June 2019, the state government announced an investment of $2.0 billion to commence the construction of stage 1 for the next 4 years.
+In the 2019–2020 federal budget in April 2019, the federal government announced a contribution of $3.5 billion to deliver stage 1 of the rail link.
+This funding includes $50 million towards the business case process for the North-South Rail Link and $61 million for the Elizabeth Drive overpass.
+In the 2019–2020 New South Wales state budget in June 2019, the state government announced an investment of $2.0 billion to begin the construction of stage 1 for the next 4 years.

-This line will have a much higher voltage than that of the North West, City & Southwest lines, this time a single-phase alternating current at 50 Hz.
+This line will utilise a much higher voltage than that of the North West, City & Southwest lines, this time a single-phase alternating current at 25 kV 50 Hz.
+This means that the line will not be interoperable with the existing Sydney Metro or Sydney Trains network.
+This line will operate with a different class of rolling stock, manufactured by Siemens Mobility.